 The Global Burden of Diseases (GBD) project estimates that the prevalence of asthma increased by about 12% globally between 2005 and 2015, mostly in developing countries.5 The Global Initiative for Asthma (GINA) found that the burden of asthma in terms of lower quality of life and premature death remained a substantial public health concern, with economic ramifications, despite attempts to address its impact.2

-Individuals who have untreated asthma may experience difficulty sleeping, fatigue during the day, and difficulty focusing.
+Individuals with untreated asthma may experience difficulty sleeping, fatigue during the day, and challenge on focusing.
 People with asthma and their families may miss work and school, which financially impacts the family and the larger community.
 Acute attacks of asthma require emergency care in a hospital.
 Severe attacks can be fatal.1

 Asthma risk factors include smoking, a high body mass index, and being among asthma triggers at work.
 These are changeable factors, meaning that making dietary changes or increasing physical activity could lessen obesity and, consequently, the risk of developing asthma.2